Areas of Application

 • Active bearing cooling

-• 2-hour duty cycle operation at limiting speed nG
+• 2-hour duty cycle operation at the limiting speed nG

-• Bearing fully bolted, no external loads, only preload and mounting weight
+• Bearing fully bolted, no external loads, only preload and the weight of the mounting parts

-To achieve these limiting speeds, the guidelines for adjacent construction must be strictly followed.
-Please also note the Friction/Temperature Development section.
+To achieve these limiting speeds, the guidelines for the adjacent construction must be strictly observed.
+Please also note the Friction / Temperature Development section.

 Friction / Temperature Development

-The axial-radial bearings of the AXRY-NGS (NGS-SBI) series feature cages in both radial and axial sections.
-This ensures bearings rotate with very low friction at full preload.
-At higher speeds, friction torque increases only slightly, so bearings of the AXRY-NGS (NGS-SBI) series can operate at high speeds over extended duty cycles.
+The axial-radial bearings of the AXRY-NGS (NGS-SBI) series feature cages in both the radial and axial sections.
+This ensures that the bearings rotate with very low friction at full preload.
+At higher speeds, the friction torque increases only slightly, so bearings of the AXRY-NGS (NGS-SBI) series can run at high speeds over long duty cycles.

-During extended high-speed operation, factors that increase bearing friction and temperature must be avoided or compensated.
-For this, the entire axis including all drives must be considered.
+During prolonged high-speed operation, the factors that increase bearing friction and temperature must be avoided or compensated.
+For this, the entire axis, including all drives, must be considered.

-• Bearing Friction Torque: Bearings are radially and axially play-free and preloaded after assembly and complete bolting.
-Preload is a factor in achieving specified rigidity but also produces friction torque.
+• Bearing friction torque: After assembly and complete bolting, the bearing is radially and axially play-free and preloaded.
+Preload is one factor in achieving the specified rigidity, but it also generates friction torque.

-• Lubricant Used: In high-speed applications, bearing lubricant must be carefully selected.
-Only few greases with appropriate viscosity are suitable for higher speeds.
-Viscosity depends on selected lubricant and operating temperature.
-Low viscosity lubricants can cause mixed friction, especially during slow or intermittent operation under high loads.
-On the other hand, excessively high viscosity causes high friction and is barely suitable for fast rotation applications.
+• Lubricant used: In high-speed applications, the bearing lubricant must be carefully selected.
+Only a few greases with a suitable viscosity are appropriate for higher speeds.
+The viscosity depends on the selected lubricant and the operating temperature.
+Low-viscosity lubricants can cause mixed friction, especially during slow or intermittent operation under high loads.
+On the other hand, an excessively high viscosity causes high friction and is barely suitable for fast-rotating applications.

-• Geometric errors in adjacent construction cause bearing deformation and thus higher friction torque.
+• Geometric errors in the adjacent construction lead to deformation of the bearing and thus to a higher friction torque.
 Please observe our recommendations in the Adjacent Construction Design section.

-• Asymmetric housings can deform during heating, increasing bearing preload.
+• Asymmetric housings can deform when heated, thereby increasing the bearing preload.

-• Assembly errors can increase friction torque.
-We recommend rotating the bearing and measuring friction torque during assembly.
-This reveals serious errors regarding adjacent construction geometry, screw connections, or additional parts.
+• Assembly errors can increase the friction torque.
+We recommend rotating the bearing and measuring the friction torque during assembly.
+This can reveal serious errors regarding the adjacent construction geometry, screw connections, or additional parts.

-• Contact seals increase friction torque and introduce additional heat into the system.
-For high-speed axes, contact seals should be avoided where possible.
+• Contact seals increase the friction torque and introduce additional heat into the system.
+For high-speed axes, contact seals should be avoided wherever possible.

-• High acceleration and strong braking processes can introduce additional friction into the system through moments of inertia.
+• High accelerations and strong braking processes can introduce additional friction into the system through moments of inertia.

-• Machining forces, eccentric clamping, and high loads increase friction torque.
+• Machining forces, eccentric clamping, and high loads increase the friction torque.

-• Heat input from drives should be minimized.
+• Heat input from the drives should be reduced to a minimum.

-Only by considering the entire system can sufficient knowledge be gained to design appropriate cooling or heating/cooling systems.
+Only by considering the entire system can a sufficient level of knowledge be obtained for the design of a suitable cooling or heating/cooling system.

-Our test bench results show the basic performance capability of bearings and lubricants, but only limited conclusions can be drawn about actual operating temperatures of machine tool axes.
+Our test bench results show the basic performance capability of the bearings and lubricants, but only limited conclusions can be drawn about the actual operating temperature of a machine tool axis.

 Friction and Temperature Development Diagram